A Job is Not a Career

 For larger companies, watch for listings on Indeed.com, Monster.com and other recruiting web sites.
 They will describe the skills that they are looking for in the candidates they will hire.
 Focus your energies on learning and perfecting these skills in school.

 For smaller companies, still watch those web sites, but also watch for “job fairs” in your area.
 Job fairs are where local companies will parade their companies in an attempt to lure quality candidates to join their firms.
 Fortunately the people at these events are very willing to speak with you, and tell you what skills that they are seeking.
-Again….Focus your energies on learning and perfecting these skills in school.
+Again….Focus your energies on learning and perfecting the skills they want while you are in school.

 Many times in the course of your learning and towards the final development of your skills, your school will offer the chance at an internship.